ahdis/test.ahdis.ch/MobileAccessGateway.md

 ```

 ## Use Case 2: How to retrieve eMedication documents from the EPR
-Use Case 2 shows how Documedis retrieves eMedication documents as CDA documents from the EPR.
+Use case 2 shows how Documedis retrieves eMedication documents as CDA documents from the EPR.
 If the retrieved document is a Medication Card document, it will be shown, how the CDA document is transformed to a FHIR document (CHMED20AF).
 The following substeps are needed for this:

    2.1 Retrieve the eMedication documents from the EPR
    2.2 Transform the CDA document into the FHIR document

 ### 2.1 Retrieve the eMedication documents from the EPR